 Reading: Skimming text to get the main idea.
 Scanning to look for specific pieces of information.

-Reading for Writing: Paragraph writing (specific topics) using suitable cohesive devices; linkers, sign posts and transition signals; mechanics of writing - punctuation, capital letters.
+Reading for Writing: Paragraph writing was First Ranker, come suitable cohesive devices; linkers, sign posts and transition signals; mechanics of writing - punctuation, capital letters.